Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • reception medicines:

-• hormonal preparations containing estrogen and contraceptives;
+• hormonal drugs containing estrogen and contraceptives;

 • dopamine blockers – sulpiride, domperidone;